KannonZenetism/zenetism-field-physics/the-zenetist-canon/introductory-orientation/zenetism-in-plain-language.md

 For the architecture in full: *Zenetism: The Architecture of Emanation, Return, and Saturation* (MP01).
 For the cross-tradition readings: the *Symbolic Pattern Registry* and *Mythic Figure Layer Registry*.
 Formal publications are timestamped on Zenodo; ongoing work appears on GitHub and Substack under Aelion Kannon.

-You now hold the whole skeleton: two currents, two roots and the Unknown, the two axes with four paired layers and their inverses, and the practices for telling coherence from its counterfeits.
+You now hold the whole skeleton: two currents, two roots and the Unknown, the two axes, the four Soul / Mind layers with their inverses, and the practices for telling coherence from its counterfeits.
 Everything else in the canon is that skeleton, articulated with increasing precision.

 ---